 The world of car modifications and tuning is a constantly changing mixture of new trends, shapes, components and badly executed designs that often scare true car fans.
-The car modification market is enormous and there’s a huge range mods that you can do.
+The car modification market is enormous and there’s a huge range of mods that you can do.
 A lot of people talk about ricers these days, but this category isn’t just reserved for broke car people.
 As car guys grow up, often their tastes become more tasteful but strangely there are a few people who slip through the net, putting their new found wealth into rather “interesting” car mods.
-Lets get right into the video!

 Nowadays, we see some pretty ordinary cars receiving this treatment.
 The gold wrap trend started in the Middle East and in Asia and has soon spread all over the world.
 Just like any other pointless ricer modification, this will also be a thing of a past in a few years’ time, but until then, be sure you are wearing your sunglasses when you see a shiny gold wrapped car coming your way.

-As great as this engine is, it starts to become a bit cringy if you are a rich ricer, as chances are you will install this engine in everything you can.
+As great as this engine is, it starts to become a bit cringey if you are a rich ricer, as chances are you will install this engine in everything you can.
 Its ok to do this with other Japanese cars, making them faster and more powerful.
 Its also perfect for cars with bad engines.
-The problems start when you put 2JZ into the BMW M3, Ford Mustangs, Mercedes SL or even in Jeep Wrangler.
+The problems start when you start putting 2JZs into the BMW M3, Ford Mustang, Mercedes SL or even a Jeep Wrangler.
 The most terrifying example of a 2JZ swap comes from Japan where somebody installed the Toyota engine into a real Rolls Royce Phantom!
-Despite the fact that Phantom now has 900 horsepower under the hood, the engine swap caused outrage in the community.
+Despite the fact that the Phantom now has 900 horsepower under the hood, the engine swap caused outrage in the community.
 I doubt that will make for a comfortable ride!

 Another pretty questionable trend which has emerged in recent years are velvet car wraps, which seem to be more and more popular with ricers and other car tuners with eccentric taste.
-The process of velvet wrapping is exactly the same as all wrapping your car with any other vinyl-based product, but with velvet wraps, your car looks like it’s covered in suede cloth.
-From the distance, it may look like regular matte wrap, but it you come closer you will realize that it has depth and totally different feel.
+The process of velvet wrapping is exactly the same as wrapping your car with any other vinyl-based product, but with velvet wraps, your car looks like it’s covered in suede cloth.
+From the distance, it may look like a regular matte wrap, but it you come closer you will realize that it has depth and a totally different feel.
 Rich ricers love this mod since it fully transforms the look of the car and it is somewhat more expensive than a regular wrapping job.
-Despite the popularity with some car enthusiasts, we are still waiting to see one example where velvet wraps looks good and enhances the design of the car.
-So far all velvet wraps made cars look cartoonish and silly.
+Despite the popularity with some car enthusiasts, we are still waiting to see one example where velvet wrap looks good and enhances the design of the car.

-One of the favorite entry level ricer modifications is carbon vinyl wrap, mostly applied on the hood, roof and the trunk of the car suggesting you have lightweight body panels and improved performance.
+One of the favourite entry level ricer modifications is carbon vinyl wrap, mostly applied on the hood, roof and the trunk of the car suggesting you have lightweight body panels and improved performance.
 It is nothing more than a design feature which clearly differentiates real tuners from wannabe street racers.
-When a typical ricer grows up and finds himself in a better financial situation however, one of the first expensive mods he might do is real carbon body panels.
+When a typical ricer grows up and finds themself in a better financial situation however, one of the first expensive mods they might do is real carbon body panels.

 You might have thought that the trend of enormous rims is behind us but it looks like some keen ricers still invest in big wheels for their cars.
 The oversized wheels, with mandatory lowering your car`s height, add to the car’s stance but they are also pretty problematic in terms of fitting them in regular wheel arches.

-On the other hand, big wheel often weight more than the standard rim which puts the stress on the suspension components.
+On the other hand, big wheels often weigh more than the standard rim which puts stress on the suspension components.
 Of course, not to forget the harsh ride and hits from the potholes which can ruin your car`s undercarriage and scrape your bumpers.
 They are rarely cheap though!
 Many wheels can cost more than $10,000 for a set!
 The good thing is that the trend of chrome wheel spinners is finally behind us and we hope it will never come back.

 So there you are.
-6 Mods Only Rich Ricers do.
+7 Mods Only Rich Ricers do.
 Which mods did I miss?
 Are they not ricer at all?
 Let me know your thoughts in the comments below.
-Cheers!